-NOTE: This commentary was originally published in November 2016 and has been updated on 09th of February 2017 to include new data released in late 2016.
+NOTE: This commentary was originally published in November 2016 and has been updated on 23rd of February 2017 to include new data released on the 23rd of February.

 For the last 5 years the publication of the ONS quarterly migration statistics has evolved into something of a ritual in media and policy circles.
 The data are published at 9.30am on a given Thursday, and then pored over by reporters, NGOs, policy-makers, think-tanks (and the team here at the Migration Observatory) to examine what they mean for the migration debate.
 In part because of the Government’s ‘tens of thousands’ net migration target, the statistic that receives most attention is the estimate of net migration.

 But a post-referendum change may be afoot.
 Because the net migration data arrive with some delay, and because the policies that affect overall UK migration could be poised to change dramatically when the Brexit process is finalised, quarterly net migration statistics are now a side-show next to the main event – Brexit.

 What questions will the new data help address?

 It will be several years before the effects of any Brexit-related changes to migration policy might be visible in the net migration data.
 Article 50 is expected to be triggered in March, followed by an anticipated 2-year negotiation with the EU.
 If restrictions on EU migration were implemented immediately after this period, in early 2019, this would be an ambitious timetable since it does not include a transitional period between the end of negotiations and the implementation of new policies.
 Even under that timetable, a full year of data on net migration under the new policy regime would not be available until the second half of 2020.

 By contrast, the next few data releases will tell us more about how EU citizens are responding to the knowledge that Brexit is on its way.
 Among the questions the data might help to inform are: